huntercfreeman/dotnetSolutionExplorer/README.md

 <li>Templated files based on extension.
 If you add a .cs file the barebones class structure will be generated for you with string interpolation.</li>
 </ol>

+(recommended to check changelog I need to find time to update the README.md)

 Now on to the documentation

 ![stepOne](https://raw.githubusercontent.com/huntercfreeman/dotnetSolutionExplorer/main/markdownImages/stepOne.png)